 Now carefully cut the labels out.
 This is where a rotary cutter, ruler, and mat are so helpful.
 If you don't have one, it will take you longer, but the results will be the same because you don't see the adhesive, you'll only see the images you created.

 Prepare your ironing surface.
 Avery recommends that you do not use an ironing board.
 I don't know why, but that's what the directions said.
 You do need a heat resistant, hard surface.
 For the ribbon, I used the ironing surface I made for my studio a few years ago because it's exactly what I needed, but when transferring to the fabric I chose my kitchen counter, but I did not iron directly on that.
 I have a nice sized piece of oak that my husband made for me to use as a lap desk.
-I took that to the kitchen counter and flipped it to the underside so I wouldn't chance ruining the pretty side, the I placed a while pillowcase (folded in half) on top of that.
+I took that to the kitchen counter and flipped it to the underside so I wouldn't chance ruining the pretty side, then I placed a while pillowcase (folded in half) on top of that.
 If you don't have a white or light colored pillowcase, four layers of 100% cotton fabric will work just as well.
 Iron it to make sure there are no wrinkles.
 Create an ironing space, following the guidelines above, that will work best for you.

 Preheat your iron to the cotton setting.
 Do not use steam.
 With the right side up, place your ribbon in the center of your ironing surface.
 You can do a few at a time.
 Place the iron-on transfer paper with the design face down (your paper backing will be facing up) on your ribbon, and iron.
 Hold the iron there, moving around a little, for at least 30 to 60 seconds.
 Use a firm amount of pressure, but don't kill it.
 Let it sit there for a few minutes until it's completely cool.

 Note: When cutting the ribbon, leave enough length on both ends.
 I'd say at least 3/4″ each side.
-You'll either trim them down later, or tuck the ends into a seam, depending on which way you want to place your label.
+You'll either trim them down later or tuck the ends into a seam, depending on which way you want to place your label.

 Unless you are folding them in half and stitching them into a seam, turn the ends to the wrong side and iron.
 When you do this, you will use parchment paper to protect the image.
 Don't put the iron directly on the image.
 The image should only be touching the parchment paper.
 Once it is good and ironed, lift the iron and let it sit on the ironing surface until completely cool.
 I found that by doing this, my crease was so much crisper and held their fold well.
 Once it has cooled, you can trim the ends down to 1/4″ if you like.